bioinfo-core-BGU/NeatSeq-Flow-GUI/README.md

 - munch
 - pandas
 - [Flexx](https://github.com/flexxui/flexx)
-- A web-browser (Preferably firefox)
+- A web-browser (Not needed to be installed locally if using server mode)

 ## Installing